 Planned medical treatment under Regulation 883/2004

-According to Article 20 of the Regulation 883/2004, the competent institution in one of the Member States of the EU/EEA/Switzerland may issue the approval for planned medical treatment in another Member State.
+According to Article 20 of the Regulation 883/2004, the competent institution in one of the Member States of the European Union (EU), the European Economic Area countries (EEA - Iceland, Liechtenstein and Norway), Switzerland or the United Kingdom of Great Britain and Northern Ireland (UK), may issue the approval for planned medical treatment in another Member State.

 The insured person shall submit to the competent institution for health insurance in her home country a request for issuing the approval before the planned medical treatment.